Reforming South Africa’s Fishing Laws to Protect Endangered Marine Life

 Subject: Urgent Appeal to Align National Catch Regulations with Global Conservation Standards

-We, the undersigned marine scientists, conservationists, environmental organisations and concerned citizens from South Africa and across the globe, write to express our urgent concern over the continued inclusion of Critically Endangered and Endangered marine species on South Africa’s Permitted Catch List for both recreational and commercial fisheries.
+We, the undersigned marine scientists, conservationists, and environmental organisations from South Africa and around the world, urgently call for the removal of Critically Endangered and Endangered shark species from South Africa’s Permitted Catch List for recreational and commercial fisheries.

 The Problem

-Currently, several species listed as Critically Endangered (CR) and Endangered (EN) on the IUCN Red List of Threatened Species, the world’s most authoritative conservation assessment, are still legally permitted for retention or catch in South Africa.
+Currently, several elasmobranch species listed as Critically Endangered (CR), Endangered (EN) or Vulnerable (VU) on the IUCN Red List of Threatened Species are legally permitted to be caught or retained under South Africa’s Marine Living Resources Act (MLRA), both recreationally and commercially.

 Our Call to Action